Gusto/gusto.github.io/_posts/2020-02-20-contractors.markdown

 **Endpoint**: `/v1/contractors/:contractor_id`

-**Returns**: The representation of the updated contractor, or errors which prevented the update.
+**Returns**: The representation of the updated contractor or errors which prevented the update.

 ```json
 {